Skulk2Fade/WebTaskTracker/README.md

 of task objects or CSV data (set `Content-Type: text/csv`).
 Imported tasks are added to the currently authenticated user's list.

+## Reminders

+Calling `GET /api/reminders` will send reminder emails for any tasks that are due or overdue.
+Tasks that remain incomplete will continue to trigger a reminder once per day until they are marked done.

 ## Attachments

 You can attach small files to tasks or comments by sending base64 encoded